conanjm/twolffpiggott.github.io/_posts/2017-04-06-Apollonian-gasket-fractals.md

 layout: post
 title: Apollonian gasket fractals
 ---
+This post gives an outline of the algorithm used to construct an Apollonian gaskel fractal.
+The full implementation of this Apollonian gasket algorithm and visualisation in C++ is available [here](https://github.com/twolffpiggott/C-Apollonian-Gasket).

 An Apollonian gasket is a fractal comprising successive layers of tangential but strictly non-intersecting circles, in which a relationship of triples of circles is essential.
 For the purposes of the implementation, an Appolonian gasket is completely specified by the number of circles at the 0th level of the gasket and number of levels of the gasket; in their theoretical conception, gaskets are